Assistant Professor of Law

-Federal Income Taxation I, Federal Income Taxation II, Business Entities
+Federal Income Taxation I, Federal Income Taxation II, Business Entities, Comparative Taxation

-Professor Andrew Appleby focuses his teaching and scholarship on tax law.
-Professor Appleby currently teaches federal income tax and business law courses.
+Professor Andrew Appleby focuses his teaching and scholarship on tax and business law.
 Professor Appleby has published in prominent law journals, and has particular expertise in state and local taxation, sports taxation, and applied tax policy.
 He has been featured in The New York Times and Bloomberg TV, discussing significant tax law developments.

 Professor Appleby practiced tax law at leading law firms for nearly a decade.
 Most recently, he was special counsel in the tax group at Pillsbury Winthrop Shaw Pittman LLP's New York office.
 Professor Appleby was a partner in the tax group at Eversheds Sutherland (US) LLP's New York office, and an associate in the corporate group at Alston & Bird LLP's Atlanta office.
 He also taught advanced legal methods as a member of the New York Law School adjunct faculty.
 Prior to his legal career, Professor Appleby was an information technology and business consultant.

 Professor Appleby earned an LL.M. in Taxation from Georgetown University Law Center, where he participated in the Graduate Tax Scholar fellowship program.
 He earned a J.D. from Wake Forest University School of Law, an M.B.A. from the University of Massachusetts – Amherst, and a B.S. from Florida State University.

 Phone: 727-562-7327 | Email: firstname.lastname@example.org | Office: DA-204 (Gulfport)